 Conference registration will open on Thursday 2 January 2020.

 The ADCH 2020 Conference will take place on Wednesday 6 and Thursday 7 May at the Hilton Birmingham Metropole Hotel (The NEC Birmingham, Pendigo Way, Marston Green, Birmingham B40 1PP).
 For those staying overnight Tuesday 5 May, pre-Conference registration will be available 1400 -1700 hours.

 The 2020 Conference Programme will once again be split into Streams (Welfare, Dogs/Cats, Management) and all sessions will be interactive with time for Q&A and lively debate.

-Welfare Stream – covers and includes operational animal topics, legislative information, case studies and issues relevant to the work of our Members;
+Welfare Stream – covers and includes operational animal topics, legislative information, case studies and issues relevant to the work of our members;

-Feedback confirms delegates attend the ADCH Conference because they see it as the best platform for engaging with key stakeholders, well-known and eminent professionals in the field, and they much enjoy having the opportunity to challenge and promote new ideas and thinking.
+Feedback confirms delegates attend the annual ADCH Conference because they see it as THE best platform for engaging with key stakeholders, well-known and eminent professionals in the field, and they much enjoy having the opportunity to challenge and promote new ideas and thinking.
 We are always joined by an excellent mix of trade and industry specialists including insurers, pet food manufacturers, nutritionists, scientists, suppliers, contractors and sector specialists.

-The Association – currently with 130 membership (this continues to grow year-on-year) drawn from across the UK, Republic of Ireland, Channel Islands and Isle of Man – is the main representative body for the dog and cat rescue and rehoming sector, and the annual Conference is the UK’s largest animal welfare event.
-The ADCH plays a critical role in all aspects of animal welfare and is committed to raising standards through its pioneering industry Code of Practice and Minimum Welfare Standards, both of which set the welfare standards that our members are required to meet.
+The Association – currently with 150 membership (which continues to grow year-on-year) drawn from across the UK, Republic of Ireland, Channel Islands and Isle of Man – is the main representative body for the dog and cat rescue and rehoming sector, and the Annual Conference is the UK’s largest animal welfare event.
+The ADCH plays a critical role in all aspects of animal welfare and is committed to raising standards through its pioneering industry ‘Minimum Welfare & Operational Standards’, which sets the welfare standards that all members are required to meet.